surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 Now, the difference between UUID versions is what we decide what these groups of bits will be.

-The bits are split in five groups of bits (except version 1 and 6 that have 6 groups), the commonality between versions is the position of the version bit (48 to 51) and variant (bit 64 to 65)
+The bits are split in groups of bits, there are common groups between versions: the position of the version bit (48 to 51) and variant (bit 64 to 65)

-[UUID4]{.h} goes as follows:
+[UUID4]{.h} has 5 groups of bits:

 ::CustomImage
 ---